josemguerra/quiz-app/README.md

 - Scoring system.
 - Input validation for username.
 - Randomize order of questions when user plays again.
 - A modal message will pop congratulating the user if he/she achieve  the maximum score.
-- Three steps contact form validation with feedback of the data required.
+- A three input fields contact form with validation and feedback of the data required.

 ### Features left to implement